TABLE OF CONTENTS

 The fees due for cases within the jurisdiction of Civil Registry Offices are set out in the Fee Regulations for Registry Offices and Notaries.

-For example, in 2014 the fees charged in cases within the jurisdiction of Civil Registry Offices are as follows:
+For example, in 2019 the fees (which can be consulted at: http://www.irn.mj.pt/sections/irn/legislacao/docs-legislacao/regulamento-emolumentar/) charged in cases within the jurisdiction of Civil Registry Offices are as follows:

-These amounts are in effect in 2014, at the time of writing of this factsheet.
-They may be reviewed and it is therefore necessary to consult national legislation on a case-by-case basis.
+These sums are valid for 2019, the time of updating of this factsheet, and are subject to review.
+It is therefore necessary to consult national legislation on a case by case basis.

 Legal aid in cases within the jurisdiction of the Civil Registry Office